Beekman 1802 Review: Is Goat Milk Skincare Worth It?

 Beekman 1802 Dewy Eyed Illuminating Eye Serum

-I’m on the fence about this eye serum as I wasn’t falling in love with it but I also don’t have anything bad to say about it either.
+I’m on the fence about the Beekman eye serum as I wasn’t falling in love with it but I also don’t have anything bad to say about it either.
 It’s a lightweight serum consistency that sinks in and absorbs nicely – no scent.
 The formula includes a blend of silk tree extract, goat milk prebiotic, and botanical extracts but I wouldn’t consider this a powerful anti-aging product if you have any actual eye area concerns.

 Ingredients